egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## variables.tf

-Outline how the variables used in the `cluster.tf` file should look like.
+Outline how the variables used in the `main.tf` file should look like.
 If required, perform additional validations to the code.

 ```hcl
 variable "azure_env" {